Sign in →

 Useful For

-Follow-up of patients with known or treated carcinoid tumors that produce predominately 5-HTP but very little serotonin and chromogranin A
+Follow-up for patients with known or treated carcinoid tumors that produce predominately 5-HTP but very little serotonin and chromogranin A

 Performing Laboratory